Ant-Man and the Wasp: Quantumania: Critical response

 Richard Roeper of Chicago Sun-Times rated the film three out of four stars, writing it is a "mid-tier MCU film, with decent enough battle sequences and some nifty visuals".
 Leah Greenblatt of Entertainment Weekly graded the film a B+, concluding: "At just over 120 minutes, though — a blink in Marvel time — this Ant-Man is clever enough to be fun, and wise enough not overstay its welcome.
 Who better understands the benefits, after all, of keeping it small?"
 Michael Phillips of the Chicago Tribune gave the film two stars out of four, stating it is "less fun, and blandly garish visually.
 The earlier films' throwaway jokes and welcome aversion to brutal solemnity have largely been ditched in favor of endless endgame stuff and weirdly cheesy digital world-building in the Quantum Realm."
 Similarly, David Sims of The Atlantic disapprovingly compared the film to the first two entries, writing in his review: "That cleverness, combined with the special-effect goofiness of people and objects getting big and small, powered the series—and it is basically been junked here, replaced by a bunch of celestial showdowns between Kang and Ant-Man.
 Anytime Quantumania allows itself to get a little silly, it's in much better shape."

 Accolades

 Ant-Man and the Wasp: Quantumania received a nomination for Best Music Supervision in a Trailer – Film at the 2023 Guild of Music Supervisors Awards.
+At the 2023 MTV Movie & TV Awards, it was nominated for Best Hero (Rudd) and Best Kick-Ass Cast.
+The film garnered a nomination for Best Fantasy Adventure TV Spot (for a Feature Film) at the 2023 Golden Trailer Awards.
+The film is also nominated for Best Superhero Film at the 51st Saturn Awards, and for Best Visual Effects or Animation at the 13th AACTA Awards.
+At the 49th People's Choice Awards, it is nominated for Action Movie of the Year.
+At the 44th Golden Raspberry Awards, the film was nominated for Worst Supporting Actor for both Douglas and Murray, Worst Remake, Rip-off or Sequel, and Worst Director for Reed.

+Documentary special

+In February 2021, the documentary series Marvel Studios: Assembled was announced.
+The special on this film, "The Making of Ant-Man and the Wasp: Quantumania", was released on Disney+ on July 19, 2023.

 Future

-In February 2023, Douglas said he would be interested in returning for a fourth film if Pym died in it, while Broussard said that he had started to discuss a potential fourth film with Feige and Reed.
+In February 2023, Broussard said he had started to discuss a potential fourth film with Feige and Reed.
+Douglas said he would be interested in returning for a fourth film if Pym died in it, but in April 2024 he said "I don't think I'm going to show up" for a fourth film because he had requested for Pym to die in Quantumania and was disappointed that this did not happen.